micheles/papers/PITCHME.md

   huge messages
 - rabbitmq is meant for resilience and stores everything in the mnesia database, but we do not need that and it is counterproductive
-- there are lots of configurations the users can get wrong
+- lots of configurations the users can get wrong

 +++